Perl/PPCs/docs/template.md

 ## Abstract

-* 100 to 200 words summarising the entire RFC.
+* 100 to 200 words summarising the entire PPC.
 * The most important section is **Motivation**.

 ## Motivation